 - Study web host upgrading options.

-- Check all hosting features (such as number of addon domains allowed) based on your needs.
+- Check all hosting features (such as the number of addon domains allowed) based on your needs.

-- Check prices on both sign up and renewal.
+- Check prices for both signup and renewal.

 - Check hosting control panel.